AlasdairF/BinSearch/README.md

 		func (t *KeyValBytes) Add(thekey []byte, theval int) bool			Returns whether it exists.
-Replaces old value with the new value if it exists, otherwise adds it in place. func (t *KeyValBytes) AddUnsorted(thekey []byte, theval int) error	Returns error if thekey > 64 bytes func (t *KeyValBytes) Build()										Only required to be called after AddUnsorted, otherwise it will shrink array capacity to length. func (t *KeyValBytes) Reset() bool									Returns false if the structure is empty (Len() == 0) func (t *KeyValBytes) Next() ([]byte, int, bool)					Returns: original slice of bytes, value, EOF (true = EOF) func (t *KeyValBytes) Keys() [][]byte								Returns slice containing all the keys in order
+Replaces old value with the new value if it exists, otherwise adds it in place. func (t *KeyValBytes) AddUnsorted(thekey []byte, theval int) error	Returns error if thekey > 64 bytes func (t *KeyValBytes) Build()										Only required to be called after AddUnsorted, otherwise it will shrink array capacity to length. func (t *KeyValBytes) Optimize()									Copies all the data to new slices with capacity equal to length. func (t *KeyValBytes) Reset() bool									Returns false if the structure is empty (Len() == 0) func (t *KeyValBytes) Next() ([]byte, int, bool)					Returns: original slice of bytes, value, EOF (true = EOF) func (t *KeyValBytes) Keys() [][]byte								Returns slice containing all the keys in order